ScandiumSG/ITP_DiaryApplication/readme.md

 <br/>
 <br/>
-This project creates a simple diary-application that allowes the user to write diary entries, save and load them.
+This project creates a simple diary-application that allows the user to write diary entries, save and load them.
 <br/>
-The root-folder of the project is the toplevel of the repository.
+The root-folder of the project is the top level of the repository.
 Because of this we have combined the two README-files.
 <br/>

 Here's an illustration of how it would look, for now.